 Nationalization

-These produced little return, and co-ops in particular often “wound up in the hands of incompetent and corrupt political cronies.”
-Additionally, private enterprises suffered a number of state-imposed regulations and high taxes.
-International airlines stopped servicing flights to Venezuela, and businesses including General Motors, Clorox, and Kellogg’s, at risk of having their assets taken by the state, fled the inhospitable economic conditions.
+These produced little return, and co-ops, in particular, often “wound up in the hands of incompetent and corrupt political cronies.”
+Additionally, private enterprises suffered several state-imposed regulations and high taxes.
+International airlines stopped servicing flights to Venezuela, and businesses, including General Motors, Clorox, and Kellogg’s, fled the inhospitable economic conditions due to the risk of having their assets taken by the state.
 The World Bank’s Doing Business 2020 report listed Venezuela as one of the worst countries in which to do business, ranking it 188th out of 190 countries.
+It will update its Venezuela data in 2026.

 Freedom of Speech

-Government oversight of the media and efforts to stop coverage of the opposition have escalated in recent years.
-The government has threatened news outlets that cover the opposition, shut down radio stations, raided television channel offices, and blocked websites.
-A number of international journalists have been arrested and deported; even veteran Univision News anchor Jorge Ramos was detained during any interview with President Maduro.
-In May 2021, government forces seized the headquarters of the newspaper El Nacional after the Supreme Court ordered it to pay defamation damages (the Supreme Court has been accused of lacking judicial independence).
-Additionally, since the COVID-19 state of emergency was enacted, many people sharing or publishing information on social media that questions officials or policies are charged.
+Government oversight of the media and efforts to stop coverage of the opposition has escalated in recent years.
+The government has threatened news outlets that cover opposition, shut down radio stations, raided television channel offices, and blocked websites.
+Several international journalists have been arrested and deported; even veteran Univision News anchor Jorge Ramos was detained during an interview with President Maduro.
+In May 2021, government forces seized the newspaper’s headquarters, El Nacional, after the Supreme Court ordered it to pay defamation damages (the Supreme Court has been accused of lacking judicial independence).
+Additionally, since the COVID-19 state of emergency was enacted, many people have been charged after sharing or publishing information on social media that questions officials or policies.

 Suppression of Opposition